-- Is based on sound medical judgment10: This proposal is an evidenced-based change relying on medical judgment based on reviewing data showing that the specific diagnoses provided in response to the "specify" prompts for "secondary pulmonary fibrosis" and "pulmonary fibrosis: other" largely overlap, and documentation showing original intent for application of coefficients. - Seeks to achieve the best use of donated organs11: This proposal ensures that organs are allocated and transplanted according to medical urgency by making sure similarly situated candidates receive the same waitlist mortality calculation.
+- Is based on sound medical judgment10: This proposal is an evidenced-based change relying on medical judgment based on reviewing data showing that the specific diagnoses provided in response to the "specify" prompts for "secondary pulmonary fibrosis" and "pulmonary fibrosis: other" largely overlap. - Seeks to achieve the best use of donated organs11: This proposal ensures that organs are allocated and transplanted according to medical urgency by making sure similarly situated candidates receive the same waitlist mortality calculation.
 This proposal ensures that adjustments for waiting list mortality for candidates with diagnoses of "secondary pulmonary fibrosis", "pulmonary fibrosis: other", and "COVID-19: pulmonary fibrosis" are aligned with the expected waiting list mortality for non-idiopathic pulmonary fibrosis.
-It also aligns the adjustments for post-transplant survival for candidates with diagnoses of "obliterative bronchiolitis" and "constrictive bronchiolitis" are aligned to the appropriate expected post-transplant survival. - Is designed to avoid futile transplants12: This proposal should not result in transplanting patients that are unlikely to have good post-transplant outcomes.
-It takes into account a candidate's likelihood of survival post-transplant by aligning the adjustments for post-transplant survival for candidates with "constrictive bronchiolitis" and sarcoidosis with modeled post-transplant survival expectations. - Is designed to...promote patient access to transplantation13 by giving similarly situated candidates equitable opportunities to receive an organ offer.
-Candidates with the same medical urgency and similar distance to the donor hospital will have equitable opportunities to receive an organ offer through this proposal because it will provide the same diagnosis-specific adjustments for candidates with similar diagnoses (aligning "obstructive bronchiolitis" and "constrictive bronchiolitis", as well as aligning non-idiopathic pulmonary fibrosis, whether it is reported as "secondary pulmonary fibrosis" or "pulmonary fibrosis: other").
+It also aligns the adjustments for post-transplant survival for candidates with diagnoses of "obliterative bronchiolitis" and "constrictive bronchiolitis". - Is designed to avoid futile transplants12: This proposal should not result in transplanting patients that are unlikely to have good post-transplant outcomes.
+It takes into account a candidate's likelihood of survival post-transplant by aligning the adjustments for post-transplant survival for candidates with "constrictive bronchiolitis" and sarcoidosis with modeled posttransplant survival expectations.